 We propose that the reporting of “Primary forest” specifies in which climatic domain the area of primary forest is located, considering that, from a biodiversity point of view, it is relevant knowing the extent of primary forest by different domains.

 Table 1c.
-Primary forest and special forest categories
+Special forest categories

 Suggest changing the name of the table to “Specific forest categories” as we are proposing moving primary forest back to table 1b “Forest characteristics”.